acrlabs/simkube/README.md

 - [Component Reference](http://appliedcomputing.io/simkube/docs/components/skctl/)
 - [Developing SimKube](http://appliedcomputing.io/simkube/docs/dev/contributing/)

+## Community

+We have a [channel](https://kubernetes.slack.com/archives/C07LTUB823Z) on the Kubernetes Slack instance!
+Come chat with us there.
+(You can [sign up](https://communityinviter.com/apps/kubernetes/community) for the Kubernetes Slack instance for free)

 ## Contributing

 We welcome any and all contributions to the SimKube project!
 Please open a pull request.